 First visits to Paris can be as daunting and disorienting as they are enchanting.
 It's often hard to know where to begin: what should you be prioritizing on your first days of sightseeing and exploring in the capital?
 It's just so easy to get drawn down charming little cobbled streets and old passageways, or to feel overwhelmed by the endless list of city museums and monuments suggested in your guidebook.

-Without further ado, click through to read our picks for the city's 10 most unforgettable sights and attractions, singled out for their mass popularity, historical importance, and/ or sheer "wow" factor.
-And yes, you guessed it: one of these is the sublime Notre-Dame...
-Cathedral, pictured above.
+Without further ado, here are our picks for the city's 22 most unforgettable sights and attractions, singled out for their mass popularity, historical importance, and sheer "wow" factor.
+And yes, you guessed it: One of these is the sublime Notre-Dame Cathedral, pictured above.

 To learn the Louvre inside and out, you might need half a lifetime.
 Still, one has to start somewhere.
-The site of the world's largest and most diverse collection of pre-20th century painting, sculpture, and decorative objects, The Louvre is a global touristic draw card.
+The site of the world's most extensive and most diverse collection of pre-20th-century painting, sculpture, and decorative objects, the Louvre is a global touristic drawcard.
 Not forgetting the Mona Lisa and the Venus de Milo, make sure to visit less crowded wings, to bask in the works of Vermeer, Caravaggio, Rembrandt, and countless others.
-The centuries-old palace itself is testament to a rich history spanning from the medieval period to the present.
+The centuries-old palace itself is a testament to a rich history spanning from the medieval period to the present.

 Witness firsthand the spot that was once the heartbeat of medieval Paris, and that took over 100 years of hard labor to complete.
 Climbing the North tower to see Paris from the hunchback Quasimodo's vantage is essential, too.
 You'll soon understand why Notre Dame is one of Paris' top attractions.

 It has since attracted over 220 million visitors, and it would be hard to imagine Paris now without it.
-The tower crowns the Paris night sky with its festive light, and glitters up a storm every hour.
-It has also recently firmly entered the twenty-first century, retrofitted with solar panels and glass-floored observation platforms-- to the delight of some and the vertigo of others.
+The tower crowns the Paris night sky with its festive light and glitters up a storm every hour.
+It has also recently firmly entered the twenty-first century, retrofitted with solar panels and glass-floored observation platforms, to the delight of some and the vertigo of others.
 Cliché?
 Yes, maybe.
-But absolutely essential.
+But essential.

 The Sorbonne University is the historic soul of the Latin Quarter, where higher learning has flourished for centuries.
 Founded in 1257 for a small group of theology students, the Sorbonne is one of Europe's oldest universities.
 It has hosted countless great thinkers, including philosophers René Descartes, Jean-Paul Sartre, and Simone de Beauvoir.
 Enjoy a drink on the café terrace in front of the college before exploring the winding little streets of the Quartier Latin behind it.